ptomato/talks/tc39-2021-10/README.md

 // ❌ splitting options bags on required vs. optional seems wacky, verbose, and hostile pdt.round({ smallestUnit: 'day' }, { roundingMode: 'ceil' });

-// ❌ less bad than above, but still makes it harder for users to learn about similarity between `round` and `until`/`since` options pdt.round('day', { roundingMode: 'ceil' });
+// ❌ less bad than above, but still makes it harder for users to learn about
+// similarity between round() and until()/since() options pdt.round('day', { roundingMode: 'ceil' });
 ```